 Am I A Candidate For A Lumpectomy

-For women who have smaller cancers or larger breasts, a lumpectomy can be an excellent option.
-There are pros and cons of lumpectomy surgery and we at Bedford Breast Center are happy to discuss these with you to tailor an outcome to your specific characteristics and expectations.
+For women who have smaller cancers or larger breasts, a lumpectomy procedure can be an excellent option.
+As with any surgical procedure, however, there are benefits and drawbacks to lumpectomy surgery.
+Nevertheless, we are more than happy to discuss your treatment options, and tailor your care to your specific needs.
 We have expertise in the ability to assess how much breast tissue will need to be removed and incision placement to ensure a healthy yet cosmetically appealing outcome.
 Typically we place lumpectomy incisions so that they are hidden in natural creases and lines in the body such as near the areola, in the armpit, or under the breast.
 We pride ourselves on creating a surgical plan that will take into account your concerns for cancer removal while leaving behind healthy tissue in a pattern that lacks tell tale signs of cancer surgery.
 If the amount of tissue that is required to ensure removal of all disease would cause deformity of the breast, we are well-versed in working with advanced reconstruction techniques and can provide Oncoplastc breast reduction surgery.

 When a cancerous area is identified, first we must have the best information of the size or area of abnormal tissue that is involved.
 Only then can we make the best judgments about how much needs to be removed, and how much can be safely left behind.
 The type of cancer and amount of abnormality dictates what additional treatments are required.
 For some patients, medicine through the bloodstream or taken by pill is required to ensure the cancer does not return.
 For others, radiation is projected onto the site of the cancer to ensure complete eradication and the lowest possibility of recurrence.
 Radiation changes the breast somewhat so any breast reconstruction must wait until the final shape is determined.
 The decision to use some or none of these treatments along with surgical excision is specific to each patient.
 We are happy to review the reasons why some cancers require additional treatments and some do not with you.